1. Why I’m No Longer Talking to White People About Race – Reni Eddo-Lodge

 Society has good reason to fear the radical.
 Every shaking advance of mankind toward equality and justice has come from the radical.

 Legendary community organizer Saul Alinsky inspired a generation of activists and politicians with Reveille for Radicals.
 A trouble-maker who spent much of his life focused on trying to improve the living conditions of poor communities across America, Alinsky used clever tactics and pragmatic strategy to win local improvements in public housing, community health services, and public schools all across the United States.
-This classic volume is a call to action that is still important today.
+This classic volume is a call to action that is still important today and will give you heaps of useful stuff to work with and improve your organising.

 9. Rules for Revolutionaries – Becky Bond and Zack Exley